 Le visage dโ€™une plus grande implication du gouvernement

 Having said this Mexico is a complex country.
 Just as the government does not have the monopoly on violence (which it shares with cartels), it also does not completely control the economy.
-In effect, the Mexican economy hums along in spite of Government.

 Mexico has an economy that will muddle through, but with pockets of excellence

 I donโ€™t expect explosive growth in Mexico, just the usual below potential, but steady growth that Mexico is used to.
+The policies of the current government, and the election of Trump will just lower the growth of Mexico but are unlikely, unto themselves, to lead to any short-term recession, barring a worldwide slump.

 The pockets of excellence driving the Mexican economy will undoubtedly be in the North close to the US border in wealthy cities such as Monterrey, which benefit in full force from the near-shoring trend.